 - Vas deferens — this is a thick-walled tube joined to the epididymis.
 It carries sperm from the epididymis up to the prostate gland and urethra.

-- Urethra — this is a tube which extends from the bladder to the external opening at the end of the penis.
+- Urethra — this is a tube that extends from the bladder to the external opening at the end of the penis.
 The urethra carries both urine and sperm.

 The brain also has an important role in reproductive function, as it controls the release of sex hormones.